How to Dispute Credit Report Information

 If you don't agree with the results of your dispute, here are some additional steps you can take.

 • Contact the data furnisher.
-Contact the organization that originally provided the disputed information to Experian, such as a lender or card issuer, and show them proof that their records are incorrect.
+Contact the company that originally provided the disputed information to Experian, such as the lender or credit card issuer, and show them proof that their records are incorrect.
 The contact information for each source appears on your credit report, and you can use it to reach out to them.
-If they verify your information, they should update the credit bureaus on whose reports the information appears.
+If they verify your information, follow up to make sure they update the credit bureaus on whose reports the information appears.

 Monitor Your Credit Reports for Changes

-Correcting information in your credit reports is important, but you don't want to wait until you're in the midst of applying for a loan to review your reports.
-Instead, check your credit report for free from Experian—you can also get your other two credit reports for free from AnnualCreditReport.com.
-And use Experian's free credit monitoring to keep an eye on changes in your Experian credit report.
+Correcting information in your credit reports is crucial, and reviewing your reports regularly for errors should be part of every consumer's financial health toolkit.
+You can check your credit report for free from Experian, and you can get your other two credit reports for free weekly from AnnualCreditReport.com.
+Additionally, consider using Experian's free credit monitoring to check on changes to your Experian credit report.